top of page

 Stress is a natural response to threats or challenges, even minor things you may be unaware of.
 One can feel stress in response to significant life changes, like moving or a new boss coming into your workplace.
 But small things may also induce stress, like crowds or constant background noise.

-These sources trigger our body's sympathetic mobilization system, responsible for the evolutionary flight/fight response.
+These sources trigger our body's sympathetic mobilization system, which is responsible for the evolutionary flight/fight response.
 In other words, when stressed, we're prepared for survival.
-We are ready to either confront or escape danger.
+We are ready to confront or escape danger.

 But these daily or common situations, like a refrigerator hum or moving to a new apartment, aren't "dangers" we can run away from or fight.
 These small to large daily insults accumulate in our bodies, felt as chronic stress.
 When stress becomes chronic, it can wreak havoc on our bodies and minds, leading to various health problems, including insomnia.